A look at the beautiful green spaces we have here in Chesterfield and their stories.

 The extraction of clay for the brickworks resulted in a large clay pit.
 After Wasp Nest’s closure in the 1940s, it became Inkerman Pool; home to Chesterfield Swimming Club.
 In the 1970s, the pool was filled in and the site became a park.

 Friends of the Inkerman was formed in 2007 and worked with the Borough Council to improve the park, securing funding for a new playground, path and benches as well as planting apple trees.
 They also organise an annual litter pick.

 The site of Stand Road Park, Newbold Moor, was originally adjacent to Chesterfield racecourse.
 The land, originally owned by the Duke of Devonshire and Mr Johnson Pearson, was acquired by the Council in 1922/3 who intended it for housing and recreation.
 In 1924 the last horse race was held.

-Stand Road boasts football pitches, a multi-use games area, playground and skate park as well as a community café but it’s also a popular location for events such as fairgrounds, the Fake Festival and the Bonfire Night fireworks.
+Stand Road boasts football pitches, a multi-use games area, playground and skate park but it’s also a popular location for events such as fairgrounds, the Fake Festival and the Bonfire Night fireworks.